Meaghan Patterson, SSJ, MSW

 Ann Marie Jones

 Former resident and graduate of Dawn’s Place brings a unique perspective from the wisdom she has gained through her journey of transformation from victim to healer.
-Anne Marie, who is now a peer recovery specialist, initiated and developed a Twelve Step sexual exploitation recovery group.
+Ann Marie, who is now a peer recovery specialist, initiated and developed a Twelve Step sexual exploitation recovery group.
 Because of her life experience, Anne Marie has expertise that professional training cannot replicate.
 She is able to assist the residents to articulate their goals for recovery and healing, and support them in advocating for themselves to obtain effective services.

 Assistant Residential Coordinator